asatzger/ruler-protocol-analytics/README.md

 # ruler-protocol-analytics

- Collection of SQL queries to query data on decentralized finance application Ruler Protocol on Ethereum
+This repository contains a number of SQL queries used to query Ethereum blockhain data on decentralized finance application Ruler Protocol analytics via Dune Analytics.

+ Query results are collected in the dashboard available at [https://duneanalytics.com/asot/ruler-protocol-dashboard](https://duneanalytics.com/asot/ruler-protocol-dashboard)